-Lounge Area
+Lounge area

 The lounge area is at the back of the vehicle and consists of a 'U' shaped arrangement of seats.
-These seats have slatted bases which can be lifted up to provide access to the underseat storage (in order to make lifting the seat base easier, it is recommended that the backrest is first laid flat against the seat cushion).
+These seats have slatted bases which can be lifted up to provide access to the underseat storage.
+(In order to make lifting the seat base easier, it is recommended that the backrest is first laid flat against the seat cushion).
 The rear centre section contains a storage drawer while the offside has an access door in the seat front panel.
-(On the Hampshire model the centre section is replaced with a three drawer chest with fold out table top).

-A small lockable safe, which has a capacity of approximately 7 litres and is suitable for small valuables and documents, is set into the floor beneath the offside settee.
+A small lockable safe, which has a capacity of approximately 7 litres and is suitable for small valuables and documents, is set into the floor under the nearside rear corner seat.